facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/caption.md

 IDs specified in this way will also override IDs generated in [manual mode](#manual-figure-numbers).

 If you prefer a more compact syntax, the ID can also be specified inline in the caption header.
-Use `#id-value` (or `id=id-value`) after any prepend marker or manual numbering:
+Use `#id-value` after any prepend marker or manual numbering:

 ```
 ![placeholder](../../../images/placeholder.jpeg)